 The GOM TRITOP system requires a DLSR camera with a fixed focus and flash so that each image will have the same exposure and pixel definition, essential to maintaining consistency.
 The TRITOP software identifies coded markers which are placed on and/or around the object and each image can be orientated within the project as long as a number of these coded markers are visible.

-The cost of a 3D measurement project varies greatly from client to client.
+How much does 3D measurement cost?
+The cost of a 3D measurement project can vary greatly from client to client.
 When quoting a project we consider the following factors:

 Is this a single or multiple-part scan?